PySimpleGUI/PySimpleGUI/docs/Pythonic GUIs.md

 Perhaps not part of the normal definition, but a trait just as important:
 * It's within the reach of a beginner

 Few things are truly out of reach of the beginner in Python.
 Look at Threads for example.
-After reading the 2 pages on Threads from the Python documentation, someone within the first couple of months of starting their Python education can figure out how to create and start a thread.
+After reading the two pages on Threads from the Python documentation, someone within the first  month of starting their Python education can figure out how to create and start a thread.
+Maybe they don't know how to fully use one, but they can make and start it.

 Here is what a beginner needs to do in order to run their first thread in Python